 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-CHEBYSHEV_POLYNOMIAL, a FORTRAN90 library which considers the Chebyshev polynomials T(i,x), U(i,x), V(i,x) and W(i,x).
+CHEBYSHEV_POLYNOMIAL, a FORTRAN90 code which considers the Chebyshev polynomials T(i,x), U(i,x), V(i,x) and W(i,x).
 Functions are provided to evaluate the polynomials, determine their zeros, produce their polynomial coefficients, produce related quadrature rules, project other functions onto these polynomial bases, and integrate double and triple products of the polynomials.

-FN, a FORTRAN90 library which approximates elementary and special functions using Chebyshev polynomials; functions include Airy, Bessel I, J, K and Y, beta, confluent hypergeometric, error, gamma, log gamma, Pochhammer, Spence; integrals include hyperbolic cosine, cosine, Dawson, exponential, logarithmic, hyperbolic sine, sine; by Wayne Fullerton.
+FN, a FORTRAN90 code which approximates elementary and special functions using Chebyshev polynomials; functions include Airy, Bessel I, J, K and Y, beta, confluent hypergeometric, error, gamma, log gamma, Pochhammer, Spence; integrals include hyperbolic cosine, cosine, Dawson, exponential, logarithmic, hyperbolic sine, sine; by Wayne Fullerton.